koad/alice/interface/README.md

 ## Usage

-The interface provides a user-friendly way to interact with Alice's koad/io environment and access various features and information.
+The interface provides a user-friendly way to interact with Alice's koad:io environment and access various features and information.
 It leverages the packages located in the `~/.koad-io/packages` folder and `~/.alice/packages` folder to display relevant data and enable interactive functionalities.

 By accessing the interface, you can: